appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Confirm that provided evidence shows stateless authentication tokens have an expiration time within 24 hours of being issued
+1. Provided evidence shall show stateless authentication tokens have an expiration time within 24 hours of being issued.

 *L2*
-1. Verify that stateless authentication tokens have an expiration time within 24 hours of being issued
+1. Verification shall confirm that stateless authentication tokens have an expiration time within 24 hours of being issued.

 ---